weavora/wform/README.md

 Configuration
 -----

-1) Download and unpack source into protected/extensions/ folder.
+1) Download and unpack the source into the protected/extensions/ folder.

-2) Below you can see config settings for import:
+2) Below you can see the config settings for import:

 ```php
 <?php